2023 Solar Incentives Guide for Racine, WI - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-- Net Metering: Net metering is an incentive you can get once your solar system is up and running.
-If you have a net metering agreement in place with your Racine utility company, the company will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
-In some places, this is a dollar-for-dollar credit, while in other areas you may receive a refund equivalent to a percentage of the value.
+• Net Metering: Net metering is an incentive you can get after your solar system is up and running.
+If you have in place a net metering agreement with your Racine utility company, it will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
+In some areas, this is a dollar-for-dollar credit, while in other areas you might get refunded a percentage of the value.

 Federal Solar Incentives

-When you think about solar incentives, you likely think of federal incentives first.
-You may have heard of the Federal Solar Investment Tax Credit, or ITC.
-This is a tax credit that reduces your taxes by a specified percentage of the money you spend on solar panels for your home.
+When people think of solar incentives, federal incentives might be the first thing that comes to mind.
+It's likely that you've heard of the Federal Solar Investment Tax Credit, or ITC.
+This is a tax credit that reduces your taxes by a certain percentage of the money you spend on solar panels for your home.

-The ITC can be applied to the total cost of solar system installation, including the panels themselves as well as accessories, labor and equipment.
-You can claim this credit for panels installed after January 1, 2006 on a primary or secondary residence that you own and that is located in the United States.
-The tax credit ranges from 26-30% of total costs depending on when your project was completed.
-There is no maximum claim amount.
+The ITC is applied to the total cost of solar panel installation, including the panels themselves as well as labor, accessories and equipment.
+This credit can be claimed for panels installed after January 1, 2006, on a primary or secondary residence located in the United States that you own.
+Originally set at 30% of total costs, the credit has fluctuated over time, and you may qualify for different amounts depending on when your project was completed.
+There is no maximum amount you can claim.

 State & Local Solar Incentives